 |Fear of flying|

 This Must Be the Place has major Hollywood stars—Sean Penn and Frances McDormand.
 And Sean Penn does an amazing turn as a burned out Goth Rock star, a character that is bizarre but will remain indelible in the minds of most viewers.
 Sean Penn wears lipstick, eyeliners, and a weird hairdo and talks slowly in a manner one associates with drug addicts.
 You begin to wonder initially if Penn is playing a transvestite and then you realize he is not.
 He is just a rock star caught in a time warp and living retired life in Dublin, Ireland, as though he is still mentally on stage before a live audience of screaming fans.
 We soon realize he is not dangerous but an innocent and well-meaning husband with strange tastes for his appearance.
 But Penn and Sorrentino create another dimension: Penn speaks slowly but in unusually high pitch in this role and what he speaks is never tripe but often measured words of wisdom.
 When being served a cheeseburger, the waitress converses with Cheyenne (Sean Penn) and apologizes that the burger is a bit too well done.
 “You don’t mind, do you?
 Unfortunately that’s life” she adds.
 Cheyenne’s deadpan response is “You know what the problem is...we go on from an age where we say ‘My life will be that’ to an age where we say ‘That’s life’.”
-Or take another case when Cheyenne is offered a cigarette he responds “Smoking is only for kids who haven’t grown up.”
+Or take another case when Cheyenne is offered a cigarette he responds “Why with all the vices I indulged in I never took up smoking?”
 Now that is Sorrentino and co-scriptwriter Umberto Contarello at work.
 All these lines tell you that the film is definitely more than a road movie, a detective movie and a Nazi-criminal-hunt movie.

 |Making contact, when in trouble, with his wife|